 People are literally wasting their time working out – especially if it’s just cardio.
 Before we go any further, healthy nutrition is the best and fastest way to a healthier body.
 Exercise is only a small portion – 20% at most.
 If you honestly want to get healthy and lose weight, make sure your nutrition is your focus.
 Exercise is the helper.

 When Holly came to me and asked why she wasn’t losing weight, I asked her what her current routine was.
 This is when I told her she was wasting her time and wouldn’t attain her goal anytime soon.

-HER NUTRITION: We talked about her diet.
-She did well all week long, but allowed cheat meals on the weekends.
+- Her Nutrition: She did well all week long, but allowed cheat meals on the weekends.

 Seems very logical for someone trying to lose weight.
 Here are her issues:

 - She is not stretching or resting enough.

 - She is replacing her calories on the weekends that she just burned off.

 - She is not lifting weights enough.

 Running 5 days per week for 45 minutes or more on a treadmill isn’t sustainable for months on end to lose weight.
 Even if you are training for a marathon, 5K, or road race, you simply need rest days.
 Your body performs the best when it’s rested.
 Ideally, two days of rest per week is suggested.
 Rest can be an easy walk, active rest, so it’s not like you should just sit all day.
 You should do something, but just make sure you aren’t doing the same thing every day of the week.
 Allow your body to recover.